SaschaWillems/ModernVkTriangle/README.md

 ## Libraries

-Vulkan is a deliberately explicit api, writing code it can be very verbose.
-To concentrate on the interesting parts we'll be using several libraries.
+Vulkan is a deliberately explicit API, writing code for it can be very verbose.
+To concentrate on the interesting parts we'll be using the following libraries:

 * [SFML](https://www.sfml-dev.org/) - Windowing and input (among other things not used in this tutorial).
-Without a library like this we would have to write platform specific code for these.
+Without a library like this we would have to write a lot of platform specific code.
 Alternatives are [glfw](https://www.glfw.org/) and [SDL](https://www.libsdl.org/).
-* [Volk](https://github.com/zeux/volk) - Meta-loader for Vulkan that simplifies loading of Vulkan functions.
+* [Volk](https://github.com/zeux/volk) - Meta-loader that simplifies loading of Vulkan functions.
 * [VMA](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) - Simplifies dealing with memory allocations.
-Removes some of the verbosity around Vulkan's memory management.
+Removes some of the verbosity around memory management.
-* [glm](https://github.com/g-truc/glm) - A mathematics library with support for often-used things like matrices and vectors.
+* [glm](https://github.com/g-truc/glm) - A mathematics library with support for things like matrices and vectors.
 * [dds-ktx](https://github.com/septag/dds-ktx) - Portable single header library for loading images from KTX files.
 This will be used for loading textures.
 The official alternative would be [KTX-Software](https://github.com/KhronosGroup/KTX-Software), but it's a large dependency.

 > **Note:** None of these are required to work with Vulkan.
-Some of them are widely used though and make working with Vulkan easier.
+They making working with Vulkan easier though and some like VMA and Volk are widely used.

 ## Programming language

-We'll use C++ 20 mostly for designated initializers.
-They help with Vulkan's verbosity and make it easier to read Vulkan code.
-Aside from that we won't be using any modern language features and also work with the C (not the [C++](https://github.com/KhronosGroup/Vulkan-Hpp)) Vulkan headers.
-Aside from personal preferences this is to make this as as approachable as possible, even for people that don't work with C++.
+We'll use C++ 20, mostly it's designated initializers.
+They help with Vulkan's verbosity and improve code readability.
+Aside from that we won't be using any modern language features and also work with the C Vulkan headers instead of the [C++](https://github.com/KhronosGroup/Vulkan-Hpp) ones.
+Aside from personal preferences this is done to make this tutorial as approachable as possible, even for people that don't work with C++.

 ## Build system

 Our build system will be [CMake](https://cmake.org/).
 Similar to my approach to writing code, things will be kept as simple as possible with the added benefit of being able to follow this tutorial with a wide variety of C++ compilers and IDEs.

-To create build files for your IDE of choice, run CMake in the root folder of the project like this:
+To create build files for your IDE, run CMake in the root folder of the project like this:

 ```bash
 cmake -B build -G "Visual Studio 17 2022"